How cute is this Strawberry Shortcake? This dessert is incredibly simple to make at home and it’s my favorite way to use fresh strawberries!

-I don’t know what it is, but when I say the words strawberry shortcake it just makes me smile.
+I don’t know what it is, but when I say the words Strawberry Shortcake it just makes me smile.
 And what’s not to smile about?
-A light and flakey biscuit cake thingy, smothered with homemade whipped cream and marinated strawberries.
-Literally drooling.
+A light and flakey cake smothered with homemade whipped cream and topped with marinated strawberries…aah, there’s nothing like it.
+An absolute classic among desserts!

 For the berries